AlexFalappa/nb-springboot/README.md

 * __1.5__ (???
 2017): Work In Progress
     * The _Spring Initializr_ project wizard now supports documentation links recently added to the _Spring Initializr_ web service
     * The old code generators for Maven `pom.xml` files have been superseded by a new code generator for adding a set of Spring Boot dependencies exploiting the _Spring Initializr_ service metadata
+    * New code generator for Maven `pom.xml` to add a basic Spring Boot project setup to generic Maven projects

 * __1.4__ (January 2017): Better application launch
     * Improved project properties panel: